 In hot weather, the system sets to 72°F (22°C).
-The cooled seats are set to high (if available, and AUTO is on in the information display).
+The cooled seats are set to high, if available, and AUTO is on in the information display.

-In moderate weather, the system either heats or cools (based on previous settings).
+In moderate weather, the system either heats or cools, based on pre-selected settings.
 The rear defroster, heated mirrors and heated or cooled seats do not turn on.

 In cold weather, the system sets to 72°F (22°C).
-The heated seats are set to high (if available, and AUTO is on in the information display).
+The heated seats are set to high, if available, and AUTO is on in the information display.
 The heated rear window and heated mirrors turn on.